 Finally, the learner enjoys coasting downhill on the solid foundation built in the earlier levels.
 At this point, you’re able to understand most speech and able to hold a conversation on a variety of typical topics. use a wide vocabulary of common and specialty words, fluency is increasing to near-native ability.
 Continued skills practice consists of more complex sentence structures and specialty vocabulary.

 Learn Spanish for Beginners

 This is exciting, looking forward to an accomplishment and starting something new.
-Studying a language can be demanding, yet is fulfilling at the same time.
-It is extremely important to start with a realistic expectation and a comprehensive framework to work with.
+Studying a language can be demanding, yet fulfilling at the same time.
+It is extremely important to start with realistic expectations and a comprehensive framework to work with.
 Languages have challenges to overcome.
 Beginners (all learners) need to be aware of how to smartly approach these ones:

 Spanish Nouns and Gender

 Another challenging concept for beginners is how nouns function in Spanish.
-Every noun has a gender, either masculine or feminine, and a number, either singular or plural.
-They must match with their connected words, such as pronouns, verbs and adjectives.
+Every noun has a gender, either masculine or feminine, and a number, singular or plural.
+They must match with their connected words, such as pronouns, verbs, and adjectives.
 This is called noun agreement.
-These labels sound fancy, but once the grammar rules and exceptions are learned, it is really a simple concept.
+These labels sound fancy, but once the grammar rules and exceptions are learned, it is a simple concept.

 How Long Will it Take to Learn Spanish?